utkarshcmu/grafana.org/content/blog/2017-05-12-grafana-v4-3-beta1-released.md

 Grafana v4.3 Beta is now [available for download](https://grafana.com/grafana/download/4.3.0-beta1).

-This release contains some exciting new highlights - the Heatmap Panel and the beta MySQL Data Source.
-The release also includes lots of small fixes and improvements, most of them contributed by our fantastic community!
+This release contains some exciting new highlights - the Heatmap Panel and the beta MySQL Data Source just to name a few.
+Grafana 4.3 beta also includes lots of small fixes and improvements, most of them contributed by our fantastic community!

 ![](/img/docs/v43/heatmap_panel.png)